benblack90/BattleshipsSDL/README.md

 # BattleshipsSDL
+It's battleships in real time!
+Kind of  ...
+A 2-player, single keyboard game, built in SDL2.
+## I just wanna play the build without installing stuff!
+Download the .exe file and the .ttf file in the build folder.
+As long as both files are in the same directory, the game should work when you run the .exe.
 ## Installing SDL2 & SDL_TTF on Windows with Visual Studio

 1) download the VC.zip files from these URLs